 Scalar is a free, open source authoring and publishing platform that’s designed to make it easy for authors to write long-form, born-digital scholarship online.
 Getting started with Scalar is as simple as visiting the site and creating an account, as the Scalar platform is hosted by the University of Southern California and access to the platform is open to all.

 Scalar is ideal for working with smaller content collections and gives authors tools to structure essay and book-length works in ways that take advantage of the unique capabilities of digital writing.
 The platform also supports an number of visualizations, collaborative authoring, and reader commentary.

 Scalar enables users to assemble media from multiple sources and juxtapose them with their own writing in a variety of ways, with minimal technical expertise required.

-Omeka is a web publishing platform that allows for the description, organization, and sharing of rich collections.
+Omeka is a frequent choice for the display and dissemination of digital collections as it allows for the description, organization, and sharing of digital objects.
 It adheres to the Dublin Core metadata standard which supports the description of digital objects and is interoperable with other platforms.
-Omeka is free to use for smaller collections via the Omeka website, or can be downloaded and installed on a local server.
-Designed with the non-IT specialist in mind, It boasts a 5-minute-setup via the Omeka website and allows users to focus on content.
+Omeka is free to use for smaller collections via the Omeka.net website (as a non-expiring free trial), or can be downloaded and installed on a local server.
+Designed with the non-IT specialist in mind, it is designed to allow users to focus on content.